BrettBlox/jonah/content/writing/third-post.md

 Selfish Mama

-You give

-and give
+You give and give

 and give.

 Selfish Mama

-You show up
+You show up first

-first

 and

-you sleep
+you sleep last.

-last.

 Selfish Mama

-the lover

-the giver

-the healer

-the creator.
+The one who cries

+behind closed doors.

 Selfish Mama

-You'll break yourself

-before

-you can

-do it all.
+The one who struggling

+to make ends meet.

+Selfish Mama

+The one who leaves

+her dreams behind

+to raise the future.

+Selfish Mama

+The one who births

+pain and suffering.

+Selfish Mama

+The one whose baby

+is ripped out of her arms

+because

+she made moves

+to

+find a better way.

 I see you.

-I see how hard
+I see how hard you work.

-you work.

-How little

- you rest.
+How little you rest.

-How much

-you worry.
+How much you worry.

-How intensely

-you love.
+How intensely you love.

-I see

-your pain
+I see your pain

 your fears